euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 If a vault or other contract is invoked via the EVC, and that contract in turn re-invokes the EVC to call another vault/contract, then the execution context is considered nested.
 The execution context is however *not* treated as a stack.
 The sets of deferred account and vault status checks are added to, and only after unwinding the final execution context will they be validated.

 Internally, the execution context stores a `checksDeferred` flag that is set each time a checks-deferrable call is started and cleared only when its value before the call was `false`.
 Once the flag is cleared, the deferred checks get performed.
-Nesting calls is useful because otherwise calling contracts via the EVC that themselves want to call other contracts through the EVC would be more complicated.
+Nesting calls are useful because otherwise calling contracts via the EVC that themselves want to call other contracts through the EVC would be more complicated.

 The previous value of `onBehalfOfAccount` is stored in a local "cache" variable and is subsequently restored after invoking the target contract.
 This ensures that contracts can rely on the `onBehalfOfAccount` at all times when `msg.sender` is the EVC (see [Authentication by Vaults](#authentication-by-vaults)).
 However, when `msg.sender` is not the EVC, vaults cannot rely on `onBehalfOfAccount` because it could have been changed by a nested context.

 #### checksInProgress

 The EVC invokes the `checkAccountStatus` and `checkVaultStatus` callbacks using low-level `call` instead of `staticcall` so that controllers can checkpoint state during these operations.
-However, because of this there is a danger that the EVC could be re-entered during these operations, either directly by a controller, or indirectly by a contract it invokes.
+However, because of this, there is a danger that the EVC could be re-entered during these operations, either directly by a controller or indirectly by a contract it invokes.

 Because of this, the EVC's execution context maintains a `checksInProgress` mutex that is acquired before unwinding the sets of accounts and vaults that need checking.
 This mutex is also checked during operations that alter these sets.
 If it did not do this, then information cached by the higher-level unwinding function (such as the sizes of the sets) could become inconsistent with the underlying storage, which could be used to bypass these critical checks.

 #### controlCollateralInProgress

-The typical use-case for collateral control is for a liability vault to seize collateral assets during a liquidation flow.
+The typical use case for collateral control is for a liability vault to seize collateral assets during a liquidation flow.

 However, when interacting with complicated vaults that may invoke external contracts during a withdraw/transfer, a liability vault may want to ensure that no *other* collaterals are removed during the seizure.

 In order to simplify the implementation of this check, the `controlCollateralInProgress` mutex is locked while invoking a collateral vault during the `controlCollateral` flow.
 While locked, no accounts' collateral or controller sets can be modified.

-Additionally, during collateral control, the EVC cannot be re-entered via `call`, `batch`, `controlCollateral` or `permit`.
+Additionally, during collateral control, the EVC cannot be re-entered via `call`, `batch`, `controlCollateral`, or `permit`.

 #### Extra Information